 Planning Your Move

 Ready to make Columbus your new home?
-Our Containing the Chaos blog is loaded with information on how to plan, pack, and complete your move.
+The PODS blog is loaded with information on how to plan, pack, and complete your move.
 We’ve got you covered every step of the way, including providing key tips on how to navigate tough challenges, helpful apartment moving checklists, and tricks on how to pack to avoid damages during a long-distance move.
 You can even read up on what you should know about renting portable moving and storage containers — the ultimate in convenience and flexibility.

 Katherine Alex Beaven is a frequent contributor to the PODS blog who has moved 20+ times because she loves to experience new places.